wlandau/targets-stan/README.md

 [![Launch RStudio
 Cloud](https://img.shields.io/badge/RStudio-Cloud-blue)](https://rstudio.cloud/project/1430719/)

-The goal of this workflow is to validate a small Bayesian hierarchical model.
+The goal of this workflow is to validate a small Bayesian model.

 ``` r